johnblat/vscode-psx-all-in-one/README.md

 - **VS Code**
     - As far as I know, a lot of prominent PSX Homebrew developers use VS Code as their text editor of choice.
 I've provided VS Code debug and task configurations in this repository that will help you build and debug your PSX programs.
 - **PCSX-Redux Emulator**:
-    - A PSX emulator that can run PAM, PAS.
+    - A PSX emulator that can run unlicensed games and original games.
     - [Download page](https://github.com/grumpycoders/pcsx-redux?tab=readme-ov-file#where)
 - **GnuWin32/bin/make.exe**:
     - A Windows make port that can be used to build the code with the Makefile provided.